ntop/PF_RING/doc/nbpf/nbpf.rst

 -----------

 An expression consists of one or more primitives.
-The filter expressions are built by using AND and OR (NOT operation is not permitted).
+The filter expressions are built by using AND and OR.

 * Protocol: tcp, udp, sctp
 * Direction: src, dst, src or dst, src and dst